 The DINO Award is one of AMUG’s most prestigious recognitions.
 Its goal is to recognize those that have contributed to AM, with the intent to advance the industry as a whole or to advance the skills/knowledge of individuals, in an altruistic, unselfish way.
 At the heart of the DINO Award is a passion for, and dedication to, AM that is coupled with a desire to share and to be accessible to others.

 Review the DINO selection process (below) to see if you know someone that has what it takes to be a DINO.
-If you do, please consider submitting a nomination for 2020.
-Nominations will be accepted through March 1, 2020.
+If you do, please consider submitting a nomination for 2021.
+Nominations will be accepted beginning October 2020.

 Requirement for nomination submission: